WeCanCodeIT/CSlides/src/fundamentals/strings/index.md

 - For our purposes in this lesson, it is important to note indexes in Computer Science start with <mark>0</mark>.

-- So if I wrote the following sentence: <mark>I am 35 years old, and yes it's true I am godlike.</mark>.
+- So if I wrote the following sentence: <mark>I am 35 years old, and yes it's true I am godlike ...</mark>.

-- We know we need two variables to construct the sentence.
+- ...
+We know that we need two variables to construct the sentence.
 We chose <mark>ageOne</mark> and <mark>isGodLike</mark>.

-- Now lets use indexing to construct our output.
+- Now let's use indexing to construct our output.

 !SLIDE